 Key Benefit: Get the right details before you begin

-Okay, now you’re equipped with some big picture benefits and reasons to implement project management software.
+Okay, now you’re equipped with some big-picture benefits and reasons to implement project management software.
 Because what you’re really looking for aren’t more features for doing this or that–yes, that’s important–but you’ve got to know your why before your what.
 And the why of project management is this:

-What you’re looking for in project management system isn’t just about comparing features, so don’t get trapped in that game.
+What you’re looking for in a project management system isn’t just about comparing features, so don’t get trapped in that game.
 Remember your why!